ethanmoffat/EndlessClient/README.md

 Rendering Hair
 --------------

-This might seem like a weird topic to touch on, but trust me, it's important.
-Unlike the other features of the game, I've taken it upon myself to update the file format for the item files to better assist with hair rendering in the client.
+This might seem like a weird topic to touch on, but there are very subtle changes I've made to handling how hair is rendered for this client.
+Unlike the other features of the game, I've taken it upon myself to update the file format (GASP) for the item files to better assist with hair rendering in the client.
+I believe the original client had some hard-coded values for

 This client uses a special method of rendering hair to ensure that masks are rendered one way, hoods/helmets are rendered a second way, and hats that should clip hair are rendered a third way.
 In order to ensure that your pub file is up-to-date and can render this as designed, run BatchPub to use a batch-processing method of assigning the updated values to the selected items.